adamheaps/documentation-user/legal/terms/enterprise.rst

 breach, this Agreement may be terminated immediately by the non-breaching Party.

-Further, Odoo SA may terminate the Agreement immediately in the event the Customer fails to pay the applicable fees for the Services within the due date specified on the corresponding invoice.
+Further, Odoo SA may terminate the Agreement immediately in the event the Customer fails to pay the applicable fees for the Services within the due date specified on the corresponding invoice, in the event that all of the Services have been provided.

 Surviving Provisions:
   The sections ":ref:`confidentiality`”, “:ref:`disclaimers`”,